Randomized Communication and Implicit Graph Representations: Introduction

-We introduce a probabilistic version of this question, which replaces adjacency labeling schemes and universal graphs with \emph{randomized} adjacency labeling schemes (which we call \emph{adjacency sketches}) and \emph{probabilistic universal graphs (PUGs)}.
-These were studied recently in \cite{Har20} and some earlier (independent\footnote{The results of \cite{Har20} were obtained before the author became aware of \cite{FK09}.}) results for trees appeared in \cite{FK09}; see \cref{def:pug,def:sketch}.
-We are interested in the families that admit \emph{constant-size} adjacency sketches (equivalently, constant-size PUGs).
+Adjacency labeling schemes with $O(\log n)$ bits are also known as \emph{implicit representations}.
+This question has seen significant attention but little progress, although many positive examples are known.
+We introduce a probabilistic version of this question, which replaces adjacency labeling schemes with \emph{randomized} adjacency labeling schemes, which we call \emph{adjacency sketches}, and the equivalent notion of \emph{probabilistic universal graphs (PUGs)}.
+Randomized adjacency labels for trees were introduced in \cite{FK09}, and have been studied more generally in connection to communication complexity by \cite{Har20}; see \cref{def:pug,def:sketch}.
+We are interested in the classes that admit \emph{constant-size} adjacency sketches (equivalently, constant-size PUGs), so we ask: